arizvisa/ida-minsc/docs/static/tutorials.rst

    be combined to build the exact same function.
-If we combine the :py:func:`fpartial`, :py:func:`ifilter`, and some operators available via Python's :py:mod:`operator` module with the :py:func:`fcompose` combinator we can implement the prior 2 versions of the :py:func:`has_children` function with the following code.
+If we combine the :py:func:`fpartial`, :py:func:`ifilter`, and some operators available via Python's :py:mod:`operator` module with the :py:func:`fcompose` combinator we can implement our prior 2 implementations of the :py:func:`has_children` function with the following code.

 .. code-block:: python